smittytone/PreviewMarkdown/README.md

 ### YAML Front Matter ###

 Version 1.3.0 adds optional support for rendering YAML front matter in Markdown files.
-This is disabled by default — to enable it, go to **Preview Markdown > Preferences...** and check the **Show YAML front matter** checkbox.
+To enable it, go to **Preview Markdown > Preferences...** and check the **Show YAML front matter** checkbox.
 YAML will appear in QuickLook previews only.

 ## Source Code ##